Bernie Sanders on Economic Inequality

 Would this really work?

-The market crash of 2007-2008 has been both a lesson in the dangers of excessively risky financial behavior, and a tremendous expense for American taxpayers who paid to bail out the banks.
+The market crash of 2007–2008 has been both a lesson in the dangers of excessively risky financial behavior, and a tremendous expense for American taxpayers who paid to bail out the banks.
 Implementing an FTT would both dissuade high-risk and high-frequency trading and generate revenue to rebuild our infrastructure, improve our safety net, and make higher education affordable.
-Bernie has proposed that the revenue from the FTT would go towards making all higher public education tuition-free.
+Bernie has proposed that the revenue from the FTT would go towards making all higher public education tuition-free and forgiving student debt.

 What has Bernie said about FTTs?

-In a 2013 press release, Bernie argued that an FTT “would reduce gambling on Wall Street, encourage the financial sector to invest in the productive economy, and significantly reduce the deficit without harming average Americans.”
+Bernie is strongly in favor of implementing an FTT in the U.S., saying that doing so “would reduce gambling on Wall Street, encourage the financial sector to invest in the productive economy, and significantly reduce the deficit without harming average Americans.”